ChahidAbderrazak/data-exploration-dashboard/README.md

 - [ ] submit zipped folder containing all competition materials

+Please feel free to contact me or post your issues/comments.

 # I. Configuration file

 First of all, please create the configuration file named `.env>` in the project folder using the following template

 ```
 PROJECT_NAME=dashboard
 VERSION=v1